Welcome at polarfoto!

 I encourage all interested parties to browse through the homepage and enjoy a virtual journey.
 The entering of keywords (also with logical links) allows a targeted search of motives.
 All photographs are copyrighted by me and can be bought.
 I do look forward to suggestions for improvement and constructive comments.

-Now available: The new calendar Northern Lights 2016.
+NEW - Now available: The new calendar Northern Lights 2017.